Designing Heaven: Critical reception

-Larry Flick of Billboard considered it "an engaging single that shows the act updating its sound to suit current electro-dance trends".
+Larry Flick of Billboard magazine considered it "an engaging single that shows the act updating its sound to suit current electro-dance trends".
 Everett True of Melody Maker described the song as a "rather weak Human League pastiche".
 Neil Hannon, as a guest reviewer for the magazine, also noted it "sounds a bit like all those Human League comeback attempts" and found it "very dated [and] emasculated".
 He continued, "In the early days of the Eighties, Heaven 17 had a very specific sound.
 Now, there are all these crazy sampling sequencers, and they just sound like everything else."

 In a review of Bigger Than America, Paul Fucito of AllMusic considered it to be "as contemporary as anything Erasure, the Pet Shop Boys, or The Human League have done recently".
 David Richards of the American magazine The Lexicon wrote, "Try to get by the first single, 'Designing Heaven'.
 Maybe one day it will be considered a classic like 'Let Me Go' or 'Penthouse and Pavement', but it's doubtful.
 The song lacks energy or a good melody, seemingly constructed without a real master plan.
 None of the remixes set the song on fire, but seem serviceable enough for clubs."